-A fireplace fireback back is a simple innovation that dramatically increases the amount of heat your fireplace emits into your home.
+A fireplace fireback back is a simple and historic innovation that dramatically increases the amount of heat your fireplace emits into your home.
 The back wall of a fireplace absorbs and retains a great deal of heat.
 A fireback instead radiates that heat outward to warm the home.
+In addition, by protecting the back wall of the fireplace from the intense heat of the fire, a fireback prevents decay of the fireplace masonry.
 Find out how to choose a fireback that suits your needs and style.

 Cast Iron Firebacks

 Fireplace firebacks were, in generations past, always made of cast iron.
 They take in the heat of the fire and send it back out into the room, much like an old-fashioned iron radiator.
 Cast iron fireplace firebacks are made in a wide range of sizes.
 They can accommodate any kind of fireplace, from that of a small apartment to the large hearth of a colonial mansion.

 Cast iron firebacks are often cast with a decorative motif, such as a wildlife scene, a commemorative pictorial, or even a coat of arm.
 Cast iron firebacks are sturdy and do their job well, but because they are solid cast iron, they are very heavy.
 Their weight makes it a challenge for some people to move and place them, and shipping tends to be very costly as well.